Tybee Island, GA Demographics

 A map of Tybee Island's Population by Race

-Of the 675 places in Georgia, Tybee Island is the 230th most populous.
+Tybee Island is ranked the 235th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Tybee Island was ranked the 230th most populous place in the 2020 Census.

 Tybee Island's White Population